structurizr/structurizr.github.io/as-code.md

 The Structurizr DSL does have a slightly higher learning curve than a UI.
 You need to understand (1) the general approach of how the tooling works, (2) how to start the tooling, and (3) the basics of the DSL itself.
 This is obviously more work than just starting a UI-driven tool by double-clicking an icon or opening a URL in your web browser, increasing the "time to first diagram".
 A little mastery goes a long way though, and an "as code" approach can be much faster and easier when you get over that initial learning curve.

-## Automatic layout vs manual layout
+## Automatic layout and manual layout

 A false narrative exists that UI-driven tools support manual layout, while "as code" tools don't.
 It is true that most "diagrams as code" formats (PlantUML, Mermaid, dot, etc) do only support automatic layout.
-Structurizr is relatively unique in that it supports both automatic and manual layout via [a browser-based diagram editor](/server/diagrams/editor), enabling you to craft a more precise story.
+Structurizr is relatively unique in that it supports both automatic _and_ manual layout via [a browser-based diagram editor](/server/diagrams/editor), enabling you to craft a more precise story.
 Structurizr takes control of rendering the boxes and arrows for you with [a variety of notation available](/server/diagrams/notation).
 All you need to do, if you want to, is move them around the diagram canvas.

 ## Version control friendly